GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-snowflake/docs/PubSubtoSnowflake/Readme.md

                   -Dcommand-spec=${COMMAND_SPEC} \
                   -pl ${TEMPLATE_MODULE} -am
 ```
-Create a file with the metadata required for launching the PubSubToSnowflake flex template.
-Once created, this file should be placed in GCS bucket, next to the template image.
+Create file in Cloud Storage with path to container image in Google Container Repository and the metadata information explaining various parameters.

-Note: The image property would point to the ${TARGER_GCR_IMAGE} defined previously.
+Note: The image property would point to the ${TARGET_GCR_IMAGE} defined previously.

 ```
 {